 Early in the movie, Strickland states he brought the creature back from the Amazon, where the natives worshiped it like a god.
 Later, as Elisa and Giles are attempting to take the creature from the lab, Hoffstetler, while helping them, says they need to add salt to his water along with the water conditioning chemicals he gives them in a box.
-However, the Amazon is a freshwater river, and if the creature was from from there, it would not be used to nor need a saltwater environment.
+The Amazon is a freshwater river, and if the creature was from from there, it would not be used to nor need a saltwater environment.
+However, that doesn't mean the water has 0 salinity.
+Amazon river salinity fluctuates over time and space and depending on where the creature is from, 3% (or 30psu) could be the appropriate salinity.
+Having said that, 30psu is nearly as high as regular marine water.

 The general's ribbon bar is upside down.
 The Silver Star and Distinguished Service Medal were his highest honors, and should be on the top row, not the bottom.
 His WW2 Victory Medal is much lower in precedence and should be on a lower row, not the top.